Examples of Gamification in the Workplace

 It took the not-so-interesting task of system debugging and turned it into an interesting contest in which programmers were asked to compete and highlight the most glitches in the least possible time.

-Today gamification is being implemented by leaps and bounds.
+Today, gamification is implemented using leaps and bounds.
 As per the MarketsandMarkets report, the worldwide gamification industry is likely to be valued at around $ 11.1 billion by the end of 2020, right from $ 1.65 billion in the year 2015.
 With such remarkable growth, gamification will be a game changer for many small businesses in just a matter of a few years.

 Example 1